jchiodo123/-IIT-ITMD462-jchiodo/README.md

 https://blackboard.iit.edu/webapps/blackboard/content/listContent.jsp?course_id=_64399_1&content_id=_523362_1&mode=reset

-## New envonment using VMware and Ubuntu 16.04
+## New environment using VMware and Ubuntu 16.04

 Setup ubuntu on VMware:
 Get VMware player v12: (other places have it also)